Instructions to Authors (Editorial policies)

 Figures should be numbered, using Arabic numerals, in the order in which they are cited.
 Each figure should be uploaded as a single image file in either uncompressed EPS, TIFF, PSD, JPEG, or PPT format over 600 dots per inch (dpi) or 3 million pixels (less than 6 megabytes).
 Written permission should be obtained for the use of all previously published illustrations (and copies of permission letters should be includeded).
 In the case of multiple prints bearing the same number, English letters should be used after the numerals to indicate the correct order (e.g., Fig. 1A; Fig. 2B, C).

-Reviews are invited by the editor and should be comprehensive analyses of specific topics.
-They are to be organized as follows: title page, abstract, and keywords, main text (introduction, text, and conclusion), conflict interest, acknowledgments, references, tables, figure legends, and figures.
+Research Notes is a broad category of writings that includes reviews (writings invited by the editor that provide comprehensive analyses of specific topics), essays (writings on the experience and ideas of researchers for dissemination to their colleague researchers), and editorials (writings invited by the editor which comment on articles published recently in the journal).
+Review notes are to be organized as follows: title page, abstract, main text (introduction, text, and conclusion- applicable to essay style review notes), conflicts of interest, acknowledgments, references, tables, figure legends, and figures.
 There should be an unstructured abstract of no more than 200 words.
-The length of the text excluding references, tables, and figures should not exceed 5,000 words.
-The number of references is limited to 100.
+The length of the text excluding references, tables, and figures should not exceed 4,000 words.
+The number of references is limited to 70.

-Unsolicited manuscripts such as original articles, case studies, essays, training materials, video clips, and correspondence can be submitted.
+Unsolicited manuscripts such as original articles, research notes can be submitted.
 Other publication types are all commissioned or requested by the Editorial Board.